top of page

 There is a difference between a forward sweep used to turn the kayak around and one used for small course corrections.

-Not all sweep strokes need to be the same length.
+When correcting course underway, the sweep is shorter and you won't reach that full rotation position.
 The amount of sweep depends on how much turning you need.

 Using Sweeps to Hold Your Line in Wind